 DMLC provides a command-line flag --api-version to specify the API version to

-features can be disabled individually by passing --no-compat=TAG
+changes can be enabled individually by passing

 to the dmlc compiler.